 You can serve coconut shrimp plain, but it tastes even better with a dipping sauce.
 I’m particular to an orange chili sauce, which is made with store-bought Thai chili sauce and orange (or use peach or apricot) preserves.
 It’s sweet with a little spicy kick.

 But pictured here with the coconut shrimp is a store-bought spicy peach chili sauce that I found in the Asian food section of my regular grocery store.
-We’ve also tried and loved this dipping sauce, too.
+My family and I have also tried and loved this dipping sauce.

 More Crowd-Favorite RecipesPrint